Looking for an authentic Spanish tortilla recipe? This is tried and tested and truly the best Spanish omelet I’ve tried!

 Lastly *super tip*– it is easier to make mini tortillas in the tiny single egg frying pans they sell.
 Mine come out perfect every time!

 Let me know if you try making this authentic Spanish tortilla— I’m curious to see how it goes for others!
+To learn more about the history of Spanish omelet, you can read more here.

 What do you think– are the best Spanish omelets are made with onions or not?
 Caramelized?
 Runny in the middle or cooked through?